dcoccim/ignitr-backend/README.md

 Ignitr is a personal idea tool built to help you capture, structure, and evolve “Sparks”, small ideas that can grow into bigger projects.

-Right now the backend focuses on the **Spark** domain only, implemented end-to-end and thoroughly tested.

 ---

 ## ✨ Features